mskcc/ngs-stats/README.md

-Paths to over 1 million IGO fastq.gz files.
+Paths to over 1 million IGO fastq.gz files, 17 tables, 2.1 GB of data total as of 10/2022.

 Sequencer start-stop times.